-- Again, make sure that you thoroughly clean your pair of boots and get rid of any dirt or dried mud.
+1. Make sure that you thoroughly clean your pair of boots and get rid of any dirt or dried mud.
 You may use a footwear cleaning cream to achieve the best results.
 Using a soft brush, scrub the boots properly and rinse afterward.

 Keep in mind that too much heat will damage your boots.
 Just place it in soft warmth for a fair amount of time until the boots are warm to the touch but not hot.

-- Apply the wax using a clean cloth or tissue around the leather area of the boots.
+3. Apply the wax using a clean cloth or tissue around the leather area of the boots.
 Avoid applying the wax on rubber or plastic surfaces of the boots.

-- Upon finishing the application, take your boots to the same warm place and let it sit for an hour or even overnight.
+4. Upon finishing the application, take your boots to the same warm place and let it sit for an hour or even overnight.
 This allows the wax to be absorbed.

-- Wipe away any excess wax using a clean cloth or tissue.
+5. Wipe away any excess wax using a clean cloth or tissue.

 Wax-based products like beeswax does a great job of protecting your boots from water and it may even last for several months before reproofing is required.

 Another common way to waterproof boots is to apply specialty waterproof compound products.
 These are specifically made to provide heavy-duty protection to your boots.